 North Carolina’s Electric Cooperatives Electric Vehicle Programs: Many electric cooperatives across North Carolina offer electric vehicle programs for their members.
 Look below to see if your electric co-op provides a program.
-For more information, click on the co-op’s name to visit the program’s webpage.
-If you know of any co-op programs that are not listed, please let us know by emailing firstname.lastname@example.org.
+For more information, click on the co-op’s name to visit the program’s webpage or check out www.ncdriveelectric.com.
+If you know of co-op programs that are not listed, please let us know by emailing firstname.lastname@example.org.

 Edgecombe-Martin County EMC offers a time-of-use rate schedule that has discounted rates for charging during off-peak and super off-peak periods.
 The cooperative also offers a $200 rebate for members purchasing an electric vehicle.